 Policies & Procedures

-- UH Marketing only builds email messages in iModules for the President’s Office or the UH Marketing & Communication Department.
+- University Marketing only builds email messages in iModules for the President’s Office or the Division of UH Marketing and Media Relations.
 Each college is responsible for building their own messages.

 - Any member of a natural constituency (alumni, donors, parents and friends) for whom University Advancement has a valid email address will receive email communications from UH unless he/she requests otherwise.